 Before you go buying all those color coordinated glass ornaments this year, first take a look at these unique Christmas ornaments!
 The best part?
 You’ve already got them in your house!
 These may seem like weird ornaments to some, but they’ll be special to you.

-If you were around here last year, you may remember that my Christmas tree is not what many would consider a “pretty” tree.
+If you were around here last year, you may remember my Christmas tree is not what many would consider a “pretty” tree.

 I don’t color coordinate.

 I don’t have a whole lot of beautifully detailed ornaments.

 There aren’t even many breakable ones on there.

 But it is filled with meaningful ornaments – some that aren’t even supposed to be ornaments.

 Today, I’m going to chat about some of our meaningful, but also unusual Christmas ornaments.
 The great thing about these, besides them being sentimental of course, is that you’ll only have to go as far as your own home for them.